ISN-Zurich/ISN-Learning-Cards/www/README.md

 ----------

 Main role of the controller is to bridge the communication between the views and the models.
 More specifically, the controller is responsible to handle the navigation between
 the views.
 Additionally, in the controller except from the initialization of models and views is being set up the language of the interface.
+All static text (layout interface's text), is initialized